ionzero/iz/README.md

 ### Mixins ###

-Adds the functionality of the given class to self.
 This is similar to Roles in perl or Mixins in other languages.
 All the methods and attributes of the package are copied by reference onto the current object.
 Note that because of this, any changes made to the content of any array or object attributes will affect the original class.

 If you are creating classes to be included via the *mixin* mechanism, you can provide an 'overlay_attributes' array attribute.
 If this